-The GOES-R spacecraft bus will be 3-axis stabilized and designed for 10 years of on-orbit operation preceded by up to 5 years of on-orbit storage.
-The satellite will be able to operate through periodic station-keeping and momentum adjust maneuvers, which will allow for near-continuous instrument observations.
-Other notable performance elements include: vibration isolation for the Earth-pointed optical bench and high-speed spacecraft-to-instrument interfaces designed to maximize science data collection.
-The cumulative time that GOES-R science data collection (including imaging) will be interrupted due to all momentum management, station-keeping, and yaw flip maneuvers will be under 120 minutes/year.
-This is a nearly two orders of magnitude improvement compared to the current GOES satellites.
-The spacecraft will carry three classifications of instruments: nadir-pointing, solar-pointing, and in-situ.
+The GOES-R Series spacecraft bus is three-axis stabilized and designed for 10 years of on-orbit operation preceded by up to five years of on-orbit storage.
+The satellites are able to operate through periodic station-keeping and momentum adjust maneuvers, which allows for near-continuous instrument observations.
+Other notable performance elements include vibration isolation for the Earth-pointed optical bench and high-speed spacecraft-to-instrument interfaces designed to maximize science data collection.
+The cumulative time that GOES-R Series science data collection (including imaging) will be interrupted due to all momentum management, station-keeping, and yaw flip maneuvers is under 120 minutes per year.
+This is a nearly two orders of magnitude improvement compared to the previous GOES satellites.
+The spacecraft carries three classifications of instruments: nadir-pointing, solar-pointing, and in-situ.